-The Czech National Bank held its benchmark two-week repo rate unchanged at 2 percent on September 25th 2019, as expected after inflation came in at 2.9 percent, the top of the central bank’s 1%-3% tolerance band.
-The Lombard rate and the discount rate were also kept at 1 percent and 0.05 percent in November of 2012.
+The Czech National Bank held its benchmark two-week repo rate unchanged at 0.25 percent on August 6th of 2020, as expected after inflation rose to 3.3 percent, slightly above the top of the central bank’s 1%-3% tolerance band.
+Earlier in the year, Czech cut rates by 200bps to support the economy hit by the coronavirus outbreak.
+The Lombard rate and the discount rate were also kept at 1 percent and 0.05 percent, respectively.

 Interest Rate in Czech Republic averaged 4.69 percent from 1995 until 2020, reaching an all time high of 39 percent in June of 1997 and a record low of 0.05 percent in November of 2012.
 This page provides the latest reported value for - Czech Republic Interest Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Czech Republic Interest Rate - data, historical chart, forecasts and calendar of releases - was last updated on August of 2020.